Praxis Precision Medicines

 An $8B valuation built ahead of launch leaves little room for a major delay, narrower label, or rejection.

-cash burn and future funding
+Cash burn and future funding

 FY 2025 results cited on the order of $926M in cash and investments at year-end (before additional 2026 financing).
 Net loss was about $303M on a GAAP basis.
 Liquidity is real; burn still matters.